AOP-PHP/AOP/README.md

 The AOP extension is designed to be the easiest way you can think of for integrating AOP to PHP.

-AOP aims to allow separation of cross-cutting concerns (cache, log, security, transactions, business rules, ...)
+AOP aims to allow separation of cross-cutting concerns (cache, log, security, transactions, ...)

 [![Build Status](https://secure.travis-ci.org/AOP-PHP/AOP.png?branch=master)](http://travis-ci.org/AOP-PHP/AOP)